-DFM writes the agency's preferred house of origin and committee on the outside of each RS packet, along with agency contact information.
+The Bureau Chief writes the agency's preferred house of origin and committee on the outside of each RS packet, along with agency contact information.
 During the first week of the session, all executive branch agency legislation that has been assigned an RS is delivered to the appropriate committee in the House or Senate.
+Provided that, the agency secured a legislative sponsor and submitted its final statement of purpose and fiscal note.
+The Bureau Chief will not deliver your legislation until these items are completed.

-The agency's designated contact person will be notified by a House or Senate committee secretary to appear before a committee when the proposed legislation is under consideration.
-If legislation is mistakenly scheduled for introduction in a committee other than the one the agency requested, contact DFM to get the legislation to the correct committee.
+The Bureau Chief will notify you once your legislation has been delivered.
+Then the agency's designated contact person will be notified by a House or Senate committee secretary to appear before a committee when the proposed legislation is under consideration.
+If legislation is mistakenly scheduled for introduction in a committee other than the one the agency requested, contact the Bureau Chief, to get the legislation to the correct committee.